Who is Gurstel Law Firm?

 - Gurstel Law Firm, P.C. may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- Gurstel Law Firm must be honest about who they are and what they are trying to do.
+- Gurstel Law Firm must be honest about who they are and what they are attempting to do.
 They must notify you that they are a collection agency both orally and in writing.

 - Gurstel Law Firm cannot threaten to have you arrested, and they are not allowed to threaten to take legal action if they have no intention of doing so.